We’ve already put together a guide outlining what the best materials for an outdoor dog potty area might be.

 Some people choose to use bricks (for added strength) for the garden side borders with soil on the other side, and wood or landscaping edging for the other borders that only have to hold in the potty area fill.

-5. Fill the potty area with a fill of your choice – pea gravel, crushed stone or sand
+6. Fill the potty area with a filler material of your choice – pea gravel, crushed stone, sand, or something else

 The last step is to fill the potty station